How to Brew Beer at Home

 For homebrewers who brew with extract, this process has been done for them.
 Malt extract is made from malted grains that have been mashed.
 The resulting liquid is then condensed into syrup or dried into a powder.

-Boiling (and Cooling): The solution of water, malt sugars and other substances from the malt is called wort (or unfermented beer).
+The solution of water, malt sugars and other substances from the malt is called wort (or unfermented beer).
 Before wort can be fermented, it should be boiled.
 Boiling sanitizes the wort and helps to make the finished beer a more stable product.
 During the boil, the hops are added to the wort and bitter compounds are extracted from them.
 After the boiling, the wort is cooled so that yeast can be added.

-Clean and Sanitize Your Equipment
+5 Steps to Clean and Sanitize Your Brewing Equipment

-Your brewing equipment needs to be as clean and as free from biological growth as possible.
 The only organism you want growing in your fermenter is yeast (unless you want a sour beer).
 Contaminated beer may turn out sour or develop other off flavors.
 It can smell like baby diapers.
 In addition, the beer may gush when opened or your bottles may explode.

-To clean your equipment, it's best to use a special solution that's made for brewing equipment such as TSP (tri-sodium phosphate) or PBW (Powder Brewery Wash) or One Step.
-Make up a solution with warm water, grab a scrub brush and clean all the surfaces you can reach.
-Run your cleaning solution through your racking cane and fermentation lock.
-After cleaning, rinse the equipment with hot water.
 When you're done, visually inspect your equipment, especially those surfaces that will contact the wort.
 If you see any dirt or residue, repeat your cleaning procedures.
-Don't rely on your sanitizer to take care of any surfaces that are not spotless — it doesn't work that way.
+Don't rely on your sanitizer to take care of any surfaces that are not spotless—it doesn't work that way.
 You'll need your equipment to be as clean as possible for the sanitizer to be effective.

 To sanitize, soak any equipment that will touch the post-boil wort in sanitizing solution.
 There are a few homebrew-friendly sanitizers to choose from, including Iodophor and Star San.
 Creating a solution in a spray bottle to spray your equipment is a great and cost-effective way to sanitize your cleaned equipment.
 But be sure to run sanitizing solution through your racking cane and fermentation lock.